 Article By Sharon Stajda

-The cause of Rosacea is unknown, and as of yet there is no cure.
-There is medical help, and its outward symptoms can be diminished.
+The cause of Rosacea remains unknown, and as of yet, there is no cure.
+There is medical help, and its outward symptoms can be diminished with treatment.
 The first thing to do if you think you might have Rosacea, head to the doctor.
-A dermatologist or other knowledgeable physician can help with diagnosis, and treatment.
-It's so important to have the condition treated quickly,so that treatment can be started when signs and symptoms are milder, become as the disease progresses symptoms can become increasingly more severe.
+A dermatologist or other knowledgeable physician can help with diagnosis and treatment.
+It's so important to have the condition treated quickly so that treatment can be started when signs and symptoms are milder, become as the disease progresses symptoms can become increasingly more severe.